There are two sets of risk factors for varicose veins: Those you can control and those that you can’t.

 1. Sedentary Lifestyle

 The more you sit for prolonged periods of time, the higher your risk factor for varicose veins.
 When you sit for too long, it can cause blood to pool in the veins in your legs—the very thing we want to avoid.
-Break up long stretches of sitting still with daily walks, leg day at the gym, or even leg lifts and stretches from the couch (7)!
+Break up long periods of sitting still with daily walks, leg day at the gym, or even stretches from the couch (7)!

 2. Standing for Too Long